immcantation/presto/docs/tasks.rst

 how the headers have been modified by the sequence archive.
 The :ref:`ConvertHeaders` allow you to change incompatible header formats into the pRESTO format.
-For example, to convert from SRA or ENA headers the :option:`sra` subcommand would be used:
+For example, to convert from SRA or ENA headers the :program:`sra` subcommand would be used:

 .. code-block:: none